telerik/kendo-ui-core/docs/controls/editors/rangeslider/overview.md

     });

 > **Important**
-> * As the RangeSlider should be initialized after the DOM is fully loaded, make sure you initialize it within a `$(document).ready()` statement.
+> * Verify that you create the RangeSlider within a `$(document).ready()` statement because the widget has to be initialized after the DOM fully loads.
-> * The RangeSlider requires two inputs to capture both ends of the value range.
-This benefits scenarios where JavaScript is disabled, in which case users will be presented with two inputs, still allowing them to input a valid range.
+> * The RangeSlider requires two `input` elements to capture both ends of the value range.
+This benefits scenarios where JavaScript is disabled.
+In such cases, users are presented with two inputs which still allow them to input a valid range.

 ## Customization

 ### Behaviors

-The aspects of the RangeSlider behavior can be customized by configuring its properties.
-These include:
+The RangeSlider provides configuration options for you to customize its behavior.
+The available settings are:

 * Minimum and/or maximum values
 * Horizontal or vertical orientation
 * Small or large step
 * Tooltip format/placement

-The example below demonstrates how to customize the RangeSlider behaviors by configuring its properties.
+The following example demonstrates how to customize the RangeSlider behaviors by configuring its properties.

 ###### Example